The Importance of Financial Literacy Education in High Schools

 There are several financial literacy programs that have demonstrated success in improving students’ financial literacy levels and promoting positive financial behaviors.
 These programs often involve a combination of classroom instruction, interactive learning, and real-world application.
 For example, the Banzai program offers a digital and physical curriculum that teaches students about personal finance, budgeting, and goal setting through engaging simulations and case studies.
 Similarly, the NEFE High School Financial Planning Program provides educators with comprehensive, research-based resources and tools to assist in teaching essential financial skills to students.

-See also Current Trends in American High Schools
+See also Parental Involvement in High School Education

 Impact and Implementation of Financial Literacy Programs